On type-II singularities in Ricci flow on $\mathbb{R}^{N}$: Introduction

+Bennett Chow and Gang Tian have conjectured \cite{Lu} the following. \begin{conj}[Chow-Tian] Sequences of appropriately scaled standard solutions (as defined in \cite{LT}) with marked origins converge to the Bryant soliton in a suitable sense. \end{conj}

+A corollary of Theorem \ref{thm2} gives evidence in favor of the Chow-Tian conjecture. \begin{cor} In dimension $N\geq 3$, there exist standard solutions to Ricci flow whose blow-ups near the origin converge uniformly to the Bryant soliton. \end{cor}

-The paper is organized as follows.
-In Section 2, we describe the basic set-up and the coordinates which we will use.
-In Section 3, we construct a family of formal solutions with matched asymptotics.
-We construct sub- and supersolutions to the Ricci flow PDE in Section 4, and use these functions to construct upper and lower barriers in Section 5.
-In Section 6, we prove a comparison principle for the Ricci flow PDE and use it to prove Theorem \ref{thm1}.
-In Section 7, we relate our solutions to the standard solutions and prove Theorem \ref{thm2}.
+This paper is organized as follows.
+In Section 2, we describe the basic set-up and write down the parabolic PDE for the Ricci flow assuming rotational symmetry.
+In Section 3, we construct the formal solution with matched asymptotics.
+The formal solution is then used to construct the subsolution and supersolution to the PDE in Section 4.
+In Section 5, we build lower and upper barriers to the PDE from the subsolution and supersolution, respectively.
+In Section 6, we prove a comparison principle for the PDE and give the proof of Theorem \ref{thm1}.
+In Section 7, we relate the solutions we construct to the standard solutions and prove Theorem \ref{thm2}.